-Straight Backing - You may be asked to back your vehicle in a straight line between two rows of cones without touching or crossing over the exercise boundaries.
+Straight Backing - You may be asked to back your vehicle in a straight line between two rows of cones and/or lines without touching or crossing over the exercise boundaries.
 (See Figure 11-2.)

 Alley Dock - You may be asked to sight-side back your vehicle into an alley, bringing the rear of your vehicle as close as possible to the rear of the alley without going beyond the exercise boundary marked by a line or row of cones.
 (See Figure 11-3.)
+You may lean your head out of the window, but you may not hang out of the vehicle.
+You must use your mirrors whenever needed.